rcamilo1526/rcamilo1526/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me
-- I'm currently working in Esri Colombia and making tasks od Data Engineer and Analytics
+- :briefcase: I'm currently working in Esri Colombia and making tasks of Data Engineer, Analytics and mapping
 - :notebook: Student of Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

-- I'm an appasionate of Data Science specially Spatial Sata Science and the field of Computer Vision.
+- :computer: I'm an appasionate of Data Science specially Spatial Sata Science and the field of Computer Vision.

-- I also have some knowledge in WebDev and DevOps.
+- :ok_hand: I also have some knowledge in WebDev and DevOps.

 - :nerd_face: Learning new things every day that I can.